 - Serological detection of a germ, which does not meet the requirements for a primary criterion

 - Echocardiography finding, which suggests endocarditis, but does not meet the requirements for a primary criterion

 Therapy of Endocarditis

 Treatment of endocarditis

 Mainly, therapy depends on the pathogen.
-If it is unknown, one should follow the calculated initial therapy and, if the antibiogram is available, adjust it if necessary.
+If it is unknown, one should follow the calculated initial therapy and adjust it if an antibiogram is available.

-For treatment of native-valve endocarditis or for treatment of a valve prosthesis surgery which has been performed more than 12 months in the past, the application of ampicillin with sulbactam and gentamicin or amoxicillin with clavulanic acid and gentamicin and ciprofloxacin is recommended.
+For the treatment of native-valve endocarditis or a valve prosthesis surgery, which has been performed more than 12 months in the past, the application of ampicillin with sulbactam and gentamicin or amoxicillin with clavulanic acid and gentamicin and ciprofloxacin is recommended.